 At the risk of sounding as though I have fallen straight out of a Carry On film I will state categorically that I absolutely love a good sausage roll.
 One bite and everything is well with the world!
 Continue reading “The very best sausage rolls……..”

 A gorgeous bread, with real flavour, this is a few notches above the supermarket artisinal breads – and it can be made for a fraction of the cost.
 Great just as it is with butter and jam but wonderful toasted for breakfast.
 The simplest of life’s pleasures!
 Continue reading “Pain de Campagne”

 These are not quite those wonderful fancies using fondant icing (although fondant icing does work well here) but it is my take using a ganache coating and, for an additional coffee hit and a shiny finish, a coffee glaze.
 Continue reading “Walnut & Mocha Fancies”

-A sourdough loaf is a thing of great beauty: chewy, crusty, with an open crumb and with layers of flavour.
+A sourdough loaf is a thing of great beauty: chewy, crusty and with layers of flavour.
 Heavenly!
 Continue reading “Making sourdough bread”